Although there have never been more eCommerce platforms on the market, there are still a lot of reasons to love Shopify.

 As I mentioned a moment ago, sometimes, the reason your Shopify site's conversion rate is so low really is because of a problem that touches every page.

 Site speed is a good example.
-If your site is slow, traffic to every will suffer.
+If your site is slow, traffic to every page will suffer.
 And many of the people who do show up won’t stick around to convert if your site’s speed makes it difficult to get around.

 However, a far more common example of a sitewide problem is if you’re seeing a high shopping cart abandonment rate.
 I say it’s a sitewide problem because, no matter where someone enters your site or what product brings them there, they have to go through your checkout page before they can make a purchase.